RamonSFR/contacts-list/README.md

 ```bash
   yarn run dev
 ```
-after that open your browser at the given localhost port
+then open your browser at the given localhost port